 Ember is the 37signals campfire chat project.
 Toggl is a time tracking software (wow).
 Foursquare is great if you like checking in and getting tips, and collecting badges – and who doesn’t like that from time to time?

-Google voice is a star among useful iPhone apps that may eventually replace the phone, but not quite yet.
+Google voice may eventually replace the phone, but not quite yet.
 I keep waiting for the Google voice attendant.

 Skype is great for those overseas calls and IMs.
 IM+ is the winner for plain old instant messaging across multiple services (sorry Trillian).